ericlmk/spring-boot-test-eric/README.md

 9. Build the compiled JAR into a Docker container.
 You may use any approach to do this.

+11. Split the project into two separate modules, one with the purchase order service, a second with an openFeign client which can be referenced as a dependency in any other services which might need to access the purchase order service.

-10. Finally, tidy up the POM and make it more readable.
+11. Finally, tidy up the POM and make it more readable.

 For all of your code, please comment and test fully.